 - Guided Tours are led by our friendly and knowledgeable volunteer Tour Guides.

 - Tours are subject to availability and should be requested on booking.
 Click here for more information.

-- Please allow at least 60 minutes in your schedule for your Guided Tour or Dry Dock Tour and transit time.
+- Please allow at least 60 minutes in your schedule for your Guided Tour and transit time.

 - Please note that if your group is late the Tour Guide may be allocated to another group.

 HOW DO I ENSURE A SMOOTH AND ENJOYABLE VISIT?

 - Enjoy a free pre-visit recce to familiarise yourself with the site, simply bring your confirmation letter to the Visitor Centre and show it to a member of staff to be admitted free of charge.
 If you have any further questions, please contact the Bookings Team on 0117 926 0680.

 - Share the Visual Story and Sensory Information Guide with any children who may need extra preparation or be worried about the visit.

 - Explore the free learning resources for schools available from ssgreatbritain.org/schools

 - Check out our Top 10 Tips for a safe, smooth and enjoyable school visit to Brunel’s SS Great Britain.